EUR/JPY Price Analysis: Next on the upside comes the 55-day SMA

-EUR/JPY remains on recovery-mode and already flirts with the 138.00 area at the beginning of the week.
+EUR/JPY extends the uptrend for yet another session and gyrates around the 138.00 neighbourhood.

 Considering the ongoing price action, further upside in the cross appears likely for the time being.
-That said, the next temporary target aligns at the 55-day SMAs, today at 139.54.
+That said, the next temporary target aligns at the 55-day SMAs, today at 139.61.
+If the cross clears this area, the door could then open to a probable visit to the July top at 142.32 (July 21).

-While above the 200-day SMA at 133.79, the outlook for the cross is expected to remain constructive.
+While above the 200-day SMA at 133.84, the outlook for the cross is expected to remain constructive.
+This contention zone also appears underpinned by the proximity of the August low at 133.39 (August 2).

 EUR/JPY daily chart